 These make colorful additions to perennial borders or mixed beds, and in cottage gardens.
 The compact cultivars are excellent massed at the front of borders.
 They can be used in containers, alone or in combination with other plants that tolerate dry conditions.
 Combine blanket flower with ornamental grasses, and intersperse with gray- or blue-foliaged plants to tone down the hot colors of the blanket flowers.
 They can be stunning when planted with blue or purple flowering plants.
 Their texture contrasts nicely with strappy daylily foliage or the very fine foliage of yarrow.
 They work well with coreopsis, sunflowers and purple coneflower, for a profusion of daisy-like flowers, and mix nicely with other North American natives such as Liatris and Rudbeckia.

 Grow all types of gaillardias in full sun and sandy, fast-draining soils.
 They rarely survive the winter in heavier soil, so need to be grown on berms or in containers if that is all you have.
 They tend to be short lived (average lifespan for Gaillardia x grandiflora is two years) not only because of this requirement for excellent drainage, but also because they bloom so prolifically that they burn themselves out quickly.
-Deadheading is not necessary but will help prolong the plants life by not allowing them to put energy into producing seeds, and will keep the plant looking tidier and may encourage additional blooms.
+Deadheading is not necessary but will help prolong the plants life by not allowing them to put energy into producing seeds.
+It will keep the plant looking tidier and may encourage additional blooms.
 Cutting the plants back to 6 inches in late summer may increase the chance of winter survival.
-Plants benefit from mulching (or snow cover) in very cold winters, but most will survive to -20° F without crown protection (as long as drainage is good).
+Plants benefit from mulching (or snow cover) in very cold winters but most will survive to -20° F without crown protection (as long as drainage is good).
 Once established, they are drought tolerant and do not require much fertilization.
 These plants have few pest problems, although they are susceptible to aster yellows and powdery mildew.
 Deer and rabbits usually avoid blanket flower.

 The species and some hybrids are easily propagated from seed, and will often self sow.
 Scatter the seed of annual types on the soil surface (they need light to germinate) where you want them to grow – but mark the area so you know where to expect them and don’t inadvertently pull them out, as the seedlings resemble young dandelions.
 For perennial types, start indoors about 6-8 weeks before the average last frost (they generally take 4-5 months from sowing to flowering) and annual types 4-6 weeks before the average last frost.
 Transplant annuals outdoors just after the last frost; set perennials out a bit later.
 Named varieties are propagated from basal cuttings or by division.
 If the plants survive long enough, divide in spring or early fall every 2-3 years to improve vigor.